 Home improvement can upgrade the look and feel of your living space.
 But for those with low vision, the right setup can be the difference between constantly relying on others and functioning independently.

-At Low Vision Of Colorado, we understand the importance of feeling self-sufficient and continuing to do the things you love after vision loss.
+At Low Vision Of Nebraska, we understand the importance of feeling self-sufficient and continuing to do the things you love after vision loss.
 To that end, we've shared a few tips to help you adapt your home and help you live a higher quality of life.